|Nutrition Facts (per serving)|

 Everyone knows that lobster tastes great served simply with some clarified butter and a splash of lemon.
-For an Asian variation on the theme, pair your crustacean with a bit of pork and a melange of spices.
+For a Chinese variation on the theme, pair your crustacean with a bit of pork and a melange of spices.
 Then, prepare your taste buds and your senses for the dizzying assault.
 This recipe is reprinted with permission from Madame Wong's Long-life Chinese Cookbook.

 - 2 lobster tails (about 1 pound each)